adobe/xdm/NAMESPACES.md

 	}

-## Namespaces and Adobe Experience Platform (AEP)
+## JSON-LD and Adobe Experience Platform (AEP)
-The use of JSON-LD within XDM was put in place before AEP transitioned to using XDM for its schema definitions.
-AEP is a data platform where data is based on the XDM schema, but fields are exposed in interfaces such as SQL where the JSON-LD notation (slashes, colons, dots) is either not supported or complicates the user experience.
-As a result, AEP exposes the XDM schema and it's associated data in a form known as XED (Experience for Data).
+The use of JSON-LD within XDM was put in place before AEP started using XDM for its standard models and Dataset definitions.
+The JSON-LD syntax provides a standard way to define the namespace of a field, but the intentions of AEP to expose raw field names in SQL and other interfaces made the JSON-LD syntax impossible to use in its raw form.
+As a result, AEP exposes the XDM schema in a form known as XED (Experience for Data).
+The XED view of the schema maintains the namespaces, but in a format that is compatible with the AEP use cases and current implementation.
+The example below shows what users of AEP see today and when the view the XDM scheam from above.

-**The above XDM schema is expose in AEP as the following:**
+**AEP form of the above XDM schema:**

     {
 	   "$id": "https://ns.adobe.com/xdm/schemas/mySchema",